awesome-starter/website/src/docs.md

 For the slow download problem in some areas, we provide the mirror proxy to speed up the download.
 You can use the `proxy` (alias `p`) command to turn on/off of the proxy .
 This command needs to be used in conjunction with subcommands.

 :::tip
-At present, the proxy service is only for GitHub's HTTPS download source, (Using [Cloudflare Mirror](https://create.preset.workers.dev/)), if you can't download  after turn on the proxy, please turn off it.
+At present, the proxy service is only for GitHub's HTTPS download source, (Using [FastGit Mirror](https://doc.fastgit.org/)), if you can't download  after turn on the proxy, please turn off it.
 :::

 ### Turn On